 - Liability insurance coverage through the local school district and Goodwill.

-- A Goodwill staff member who will be a resource for you and the student.
+- A Goodwill staff member who will be a resource and support you and the student.

 - Students receive a stipend from Goodwill for their work.

 - Students can help with daily activities, reducing overall task loads for your staff.